sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 **IT Solution**

 An IT solution is a combination of one or more IT Products.
-It produces the environment within which end-users operates.
+It produces the environment within which end users operate.

 Figure 1.
 Relationship Model between the different software elements (part 1).